1. Home

 You answered %AMOUNT_CORRECT% questions correctly!

-%AMOUNT_INCORRECT% – the number of questions the user answered incorrectly.
+%AMOUNT_INCORRECT% – The number of questions the user answered incorrectly.
 For example:

 You answered %AMOUNT_INCORRECT% questions incorrectly!